uozuAho/note_searcher/vscode/README.md

 `.noteSearcher.config.json` in the root directory of your files.
 For an example, see the config file in the [demo directory](demo_dir/.noteSearcher.config.json).

 #### Ignoring directories

 The `ignore` array in the config file can contain a list of patterns, similar to a .gitignore file.

-Supported patterns are:
-- plain string, eg. "stuff": any directory containing this string will be ignored
-- relative path, eg. "/stuff": any directory matching this path relative to the root directory will be ignored.
+If a file/path contains any string in the ignore list, it will not be indexed.

 ## Reporting bugs/issues/feature requests